Stacced/SubclassMod/README.md

     base_role: Scientist
     # Spawn position search method that will be used on player spawn.
 Variants: SpawnZone, SpawnPositions, SpawnRooms
     spawn_method: SpawnZone
+    # Ammo that will be given to player on spawn
+    ammo:
+      Nato9: 10
+      Nato556: 10
+      Nato762: 10
     # Inventory override for subclass
     items:
     - Coin